microsoft/BotFramework-WebChat/SPEECH.md

 ### Disabling telemetry

-By default, [Azure Cognitive Services are collecting telemetry for service performance](https://github.com/Microsoft/cognitive-services-speech-sdk-js#data--telemetry).
+By default, [Azure Cognitive Services will collect telemetry for service performance](https://github.com/Microsoft/cognitive-services-speech-sdk-js#data--telemetry).
 If you prefer to disable telemetry, modify the code as below.

 ```diff
   renderWebChat({